Leoff00/leoff00/README.md

-23y.
-PoP_OS! lover, currently working with API Integrations at Spread Tecnologia.
+23y. currently working with API Integrations at Spread Tecnologia.

-In my free time i put in work my side projects. let's get it.
+I like to build challenge things and understand how it works under the hoods. let's get it.

 Stacks: **Node JS(Javascript/Typescript), Golang, React, Docker, Cloud Computing and it's enough.**